-DISCLOSURE OF OTHER PROBATION RECORDS
+DISCLOSURE OF OTHER PROBATION OR PRETRIAL SERVICES RECORDS

-- (a) Confidential Character of Probation Records.
-The reports, probation supervision records, and other confidential records maintained by the probation office are confidential records of the United States District Court.
-Such records shall be disclosed only to the Court, unless further disclosure is authorized by order of the Court. - (b) Requests for Disclosure.
-Any applicant seeking an order authorizing further disclosure of confidential records maintained by the probation office shall file a written petition to the Court establishing with particularity the need for specific information in the records.
-Requests for disclosure made to probation officers are improper.
-The probation officer may seek instruction from the Court with respect to a request and may direct the person seeking access to documents to petition the Court in writing for release of the records or documents.
-No disclosure shall be made except upon an order issued by this Court.
+- (a) Confidential Character of Probation or Pretrial Services Records.
+Probation or pretrial services records, maintained by the probation and pretrial services offices, are confidential records of the United States District Court.
+Such records shall be disclosed only to the Court, unless further disclosure is authorized by order of the Court or this rule. - (b) Requests for Disclosure.
+Any applicant seeking an order authorizing further disclosure of confidential records maintained by the probation or pretrial services offices shall file a written petition to the Court establishing with particularity the need for specific information in the records.
+Requests for disclosure made to probation or pretrial services officers are improper.
+Except as provided in (c) below, no disclosure shall be made except upon an order issued by the Court. - (c) Exceptions.
+Nothing in this rule is intended to prohibit probation or pretrial services from disclosing records without court order as is authorized by statute, regulation, or formalized national policy.